sanjaylopa22/HPBTF/README.md

 - Include the newly added model in the `Exp_Basic.model_dict` of  `./exp/exp_basic.py`.
 - Create the corresponding scripts under the folder `./scripts`.

+## In this experiment, the file `PatchTST_AdvancedPatchEmbed.py` serves as the implementation of the main HPBTF model.
+Additionally, the scripts `HPBTF_Multiscale.py` and `HPBTF_wo_Patching.py` are used to conduct the ablation studies, evaluating the contributions of the multiscale module and the patching mechanism, respectively.

 ## Contact
 If you have any questions or suggestions, feel free to contact our maintenance team: